-Beginning in fall 2018, all students and newly hired faculty and staff will be required to complete an online training module called Haven or Haven Plus (for graduate and nontraditional students).
-These programs address sexual assault, relationship violence, stalking and sexual harassment.
+Beginning in fall 2018, all students and newly hired faculty and staff will be expected to complete an online training module addressing sexual assault, relationship violence, stalking and sexual harassment.

 In addition, the university offers a wide variety of safety-related awareness, prevention and educational trainings for students, staff and faculty.
 These programs are listed below, along with links to more information.